RedHatGov/rhmap-workshops/docs/www/4.2/default/weather-app-introduction.md

 <img src="{{ site.baseurl }}/www/4.2/default/screenshots/rhmap_getWeather_architecture.png" width="600"/><br/>

 ## The Flow of data
+Generally the most challenging part of mobile development is the passing of data between the mobile device and the back end application.
+With Red Hat Mobile Application Platform, this is done for you out of the box.

 In this lab we will be building a Cordova based application for the mobile device.
 This is a hybrid app, which means we can build this for all popular mobile platforms and it is ideal in a bring your own device scenario for an organization.
 <img src="{{ site.baseurl }}/www/4.2/default/screenshots/rhmap_getWeather_step1.png" width="600"/><br/>
 *figure 1*<br/>